pprakhar30/MOQA/README.md

 - The model was trained using Adam Optimizer rather than lbfgs-b optimizer as used in the [paper][1].
 - The training is done in batches of items.
 - The results presented here do not use any regularization as the number of intsances to train >> the number of features
-- The reviews and Q/A fed to the model for training is pre-processed:
+- The reviews and Q/A fed to the model for training is pre-processed
     * Tokeninzing using nltk RegexpTokenizer.
     * Filtering out the stop words.
     * Stemming the words used using Snowball Stemmer
  - Used Binary Mask while finding low rank bilinear embeddings rather than the feature vector as used in [paper][1].

 ##  Examples of opinions recommended by MOQA